trashbirdecology/luisdva.github.io/_posts/2018-09-23-mapssf-eng.md

 ---
 title: "Crisp spatial figures with R, ggplot2, and sf"
-layout: post
 excerpt: Pretty plotting of point and polygon features.
+tagline: "Making maps with R"
 category: rstats
 tags:
   - SIG
   - GIS
   - rspatial
   - sp
-image:
-  feature: featureMapas.png
+header:
+  overlay_image: /assets/images/featureMapas.png
+  overlay_filter: 0.3
-  credit: Lake Retba, Senegal.
-Photo by user aliunix on Unsplash.
+  caption: "Lake Retba, Senegal.
+Photo by user aliunix on Unsplash."
-  creditlink:
-published: true
 ---

 Here is some code and a few recommendations for creating spatially-explicit plots using R and the _ggplot_ and _sf_ packages.